 Bands should not rely on any allowance of additional time or access to the field, prior to the 4-minute set-up, for the movement or assembly of any staging/props.
 Directors are asked to plan accordingly.
 Pre-event communications will include additional site-specific information regarding entrance areas and access. - 19.02 Any/all sound and/or lighting checks on the field may begin as soon as the band's 4-minute set-up/warm-up time begins. - 19.03 Pre-recorded (or sequenced) and/or live music may be used for a "pre-show" within the 4-minute setup/warm-up time.
 Pre-recorded music must cease by the completion of the pre-show Announcement (20.03). - Pre-recorded music may be used after the Performance during the allowed "two minutes to exit," but only after the Performance (live music) has ended. - 19.04 Conducting podiums may be placed anywhere within the Performance Area.
 Be aware of recording microphones and traffic (cameras, judges, event personnel, etc.) during the Performance. - 19.05 Adults may enter the Performance Field before the Performance to set up equipment and after the Performance to remove equipment.
 During the Performance, adults, including those assisting in setting up props or equipment, must be clear of the Performance Field.
 Note: This includes end zone sidelines, backfield, and the backfield seating areas.
-(See 21.05) - 19.06 Where practicable, Bands of America will provide for director/staff: - Directors' Viewing Area: An area within the Spectator Area, for viewing/listening to the band's Performance.
+(See 21.05) - 19.06 Where practicable, Bands of America will provide for director/staff: - Directors' Viewing Area - An area within the Spectator Area, for viewing/listening to the band's Performance.

+Director Audio Control

-• Director Audio Control: An area for two (2) director/staff members, close to the same level and vantage point as the adjudicators.
-(Provided at Super Regionals and Grand Nationals; allow extra time to access the area.)
-NOTE: This area is not authorized to be used to capture or record any audio or video of your performance.
+- An area for two (2) director/staff members, close to the same level and vantage point as the adjudicators. - The area will require an additional limited pass (distributed at Band Check-In).
+Please allow extra time to access the area. - Provided only at Super Regionals and Grand Nationals.
+Please allow extra time to access the area. - Note: This area is not authorized to be used to capture or record any audio or video of your performance.